Welcome to today's edition of the Rush 24-7 podcast.

 Greatness descends from diversity.

-It's, if you look at it this way, it's it's a huge, huge rhetorical and corrupting win for the left on a really empty philosophical belief that there is excellence simply because there is diversity.
+it's a huge, huge rhetorical and corrupting win for the left on a really empty philosophical belief that there is excellence simply because there is diversity.

 It's absurd.

-But it's that kind of thinking that led to the majority opinion in the affirmative action case, with Justice Kennedy writing the majority opinion.
+But it's that kind of thinking that led to the majority opinion in the affirmative action case with Justice Kennedy writing the majority opinion.

 Let me take a break.